sshuair/awesome-gis/README.md

 - [Tile38](https://github.com/tidwall/tile38) - Tile38 is a geospatial database, spatial index, and realtime geofence.
 - [DB2 Spatial Extender](https://www.ibm.com/support/knowledgecenter/SSEPGG_9.7.0/com.ibm.db2.luw.spatial.topics.doc/doc/db2sb03.html) - An extender for IBM DB2 to generate and analyze spatial information about geographic features, and to store and manage the data on which this information is based.
 - [TimescaleDB](https://www.timescale.com/) - An open-source time-series SQL database optimized for fast ingest and complex queries.
+- [GeoWave](https://locationtech.github.io/geowave/) - It provides geospatial and temporal indexing on top of Accumulo, HBase, BigTable, Cassandra, and DynamoDB.

 ## Mobile Develop Tools
 - **iOS**